 Casselberry is a medium-sized city located in the state of Florida.
-With a population of 27,056 people and 12 constituent neighborhoods, Casselberry is the 106th largest community in Florida.
+With a population of 28,794 people and ten constituent neighborhoods, Casselberry is the 111th largest community in Florida.

-Unlike some cities, Casselberry isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Casselberry are a mix of both white- and blue-collar jobs.
+Casselberry is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Casselberry is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Casselberry who work in office and administrative support (15.05%), sales jobs (14.34%), and management occupations (8.33%).
+There are especially a lot of people living in Casselberry who work in sales jobs (14.63%), office and administrative support (11.31%), and food service (8.53%).

 Also of interest is that Casselberry has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Casselberry in 2010 was $24,242, which is middle income relative to Florida and the nation.
-This equates to an annual income of $96,968 for a family of four.
+The per capita income in Casselberry in 2018 was $25,397, which is lower middle income relative to Florida and the nation.
+This equates to an annual income of $101,588 for a family of four.
 However, Casselberry contains both very wealthy and poor people as well.

 Casselberry is an extremely ethnically-diverse city.
 The people who call Casselberry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Casselberry residents report their race to be White, followed by Black or African-American.
 Casselberry also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.71% of the city’s residents.
-Important ancestries of people in Casselberry include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 28.02% of the city’s residents.
+Important ancestries of people in Casselberry include German, Irish, English, Italian, and Haitian.

 The most common language spoken in Casselberry is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.